MSc in Pluralistic Counselling and Psychotherapy

 Advance your therapeutic practice through pluralistic psychotherapy training.

-This MSc in Pluralistic Counselling and Psychotherapy supports qualified practitioners in deepening their clinical knowledge and professional development.
-The programme explores pluralistic approaches that recognise the diverse needs, goals, and preferences of clients in therapy.
+This Master of Science in Pluralistic Counselling and Psychotherapy supports qualified practitioners in deepening their clinical knowledge and professional development.
+The programme explores pluralistic approaches that recognise the diverse needs, goals and preferences of clients in therapy.
 Through research-informed teaching and reflective practice, students strengthen their ability to collaborate with clients and deliver effective, personalised therapeutic interventions.

 "*" indicates required fields